codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

 .. literalinclude:: controllers/014.php

 .. important:: If you are using the :doc:`URI Routing <routing>`
-    feature, the segments passed to your method will be the re-routed ones.
+    feature, the segments passed to your method will be the defined ones.

 Defining a Default Controller